spsforks/SCons-scons-wiki/SconsVsOtherBuildTools.md

    * gcc/icc/VS.NET/...
    * and more

-# Rant

-[Rant](http://make.rubyforge.org) is a build tool written in Ruby.

-From a quick skim of the docs, it has a basic feature set compared with SCons.

-A cool feature is creating a standalone Ruby script for distributions, so the build can be made without Rant installed.

 # Makepp

 [Makepp](http://makepp.sourceforge.net) is a build system implemented entirely in Perl.
 Although it is 'backward compatible' with make it allows you to have Perl code and functions in your makefile.
 As the [Makepp](http://makepp.sourceforge.net) website states: